Presidential system: Presidentialism metrics

+Presidentialism metrics allow a quantitative comparison of the strength of presidential system characteristics for individual countries.
+Presidentialism metrics include the presidential index in V-Dem Democracy indices and presidential power scores.
+The table below shows for individual countries the V-Dem presidential index, where higher values indicate higher concentration of political power in the hands of one individual, such as the general secretary of the Communist Party in one-party ruling communist states.

 Subnational governments

-Subnational governments, usually states, may be structured as presidential systems.
+Subnational governments may be structured as presidential systems.
 All of the state governments in the United States use the presidential system, even though this is not constitutionally required.
-On a local level, many cities use council-manager government, which is equivalent to a parliamentary system, although the post of a city manager is normally a non-political position.
+In these cases, instead of the title of President, the role has the title of Governor.
+On a local level, a presidential system might be organized with the office of the Mayor acting as the president.
 Some countries without a presidential system at the national level use a form of this system at a subnational or local level.
 One example is Japan, where the national government uses the parliamentary system.